ervandew/keyring/README.rst

   ./bin/keyring set myuser@gmail.com@somesite.com

-When deciding what domain to suffix the key with, please be aware that the userscript will use the full domain name, but will strip off common prefixes (www, www\\d*, wwws, us, login, sitekey, secure):
+When deciding what domain to suffix the key with, please be aware that the userscript with start with the full domain name and then strip off subdomains until it finds a username or reaches the base domain, which it assumes is a domain name with one '.' in it (eg: site.com, site.org, etc):

 ::

-    www.site.com -> site.com
-    www1.site.com -> site.com
-    users.site.com -> users.site.com (no change)
+    www.site.com: will try www.site.com, then site.com

-Once you've added your credentials for a given site to the keyring, you can then navigate to that site's login page and simply run ``:keyring`` and the username/password fields should be populated, allowing you to then manually submit the form.
+Once you've added your credentials for a given domain to the keyring, you can then navigate to the domain's login page and simply run ``:keyring`` and the username/password fields should be populated, allowing you to then manually submit the form.